El Paso, Elsewhere

 El Paso, Elsewhere is a 2023 third-person shooter game developed and published by Strange Scaffold.
 Players control a vampire hunter who tries to stop his ex-girlfriend, a vampire, from destroying the world.
-It is inspired by Max Payne and has retro 2000s-era graphics.
+The game is inspired by Max Payne and has retro 2000s-era graphics.

 El Paso, Elsewhere released for Windows, Xbox One, and Xbox Series X/S on September 26, 2023.
-An iOS version was released on September 17, 2024 by Frosty Pop.
+An iOS version was released on September 17, 2024, by Frosty Pop.
 A PlayStation 5 version was released on September 20, 2024.
 The game received generally positive reviews from critics.
+A sequel for the game, titled El Paso, Elsewhere 2 is set to be released for Windows and Xbox Series X and Series S in 2027.

 Gameplay

 Players control James Savage, a narcotics-addicted vampire hunter who is tracking down his ex-girlfriend, Draculae, a vampire bent on ending the world.
 While fighting supernatural creatures, players rescue hostages from the motel where the vampire lives.
 El Paso, Elsewhere is a third-person shooter.
 The mechanics were inspired by the Max Payne series, the combat by Quake, and the difficulty by Hotline Miami.
 Like its inspirations, it uses retro-style graphics reminiscent of the early 2000s.
 Cinematics and monologues explain the backstory between Savage and Draculae.